Professors Jumadinova (Chair), Bonham-Carter, Kapfhammer, Luman, Mohan

 - Understands how to work in a team and evidences the willingness to commit to lifelong learning.

 The major and minor field programs are designed to provide a solid academic basis in the principles of computer science combined with practical experience in software systems design, implementation, and analysis.
-Courses are divided into four categories: basic courses, core courses, advanced courses, and applications.
-There are two majors in computing, Computer Science and Applied Computing, and several interest-focused minors.
+Courses are divided into four categories: introduction courses, fundamentals courses, advanced courses, and applications.
+There is one major in computing, Computer Science, and several interest-focused minors.